Wall-Brew-Co/brew-bot/README.md

 A Clojure(Script) library to create randomized beer recipes!

-The beta release of our SPA is now [available!](https://brewbot.wallbrew.com/) If you're interested in contributing to the site, let us know.
+The beta release of our SPA is now [available!](https://brewbot.wallbrew.com/)
-That project can be found [here.](https://github.com/Wall-Brew-Co/brew-bot-ui)

 This repository follows the guidelines and standards of the [Wall Brew Open Source Policy.](https://github.com/Wall-Brew-Co/open-source "Our open source guidelines")